clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 But while this is a cycle, it is clearly not an infinite one.
 In fact, after touching both `A` and `B` once (no matter which one is set by the user), no further progress will be made.
 We can catch this case with a simple all-purpose optimization: check whether the new value is equal to the existing one *prior* to checking for cycles.
 If the value is the same, just do nothing and return.
 In this case, setting `A`  to `x` will change `B` to `x+2` which will in turn cause `A` to update to `x` again.
 But since at this point, `A` already has the value `x`, it will simply return nothing and the cycle is broken.

+### Build-in Properties

+Full Properties (can receive values, be written and read locally):
+* Opacity (native): Number[0...1]
+* Depth Override: Number[signed int]
+* Xform (local): Xform3
+  Are only used by the Render Callback and do not influence the Widget's Claim.
+* Claim: Claim

+Read-only:
+* Xform (layout): Xform3
+* Grant: Size2
+* Opacity (effective): Number[0...1]
+* Index: Number[unsigned int]
+  Position among siblings in draw-order.
+* Child Count: Number[unsigned int]

+> TODO: do I need child count as a property?
+I think it should better be an emitter or nothing, actually.

 ## Input Plug

 Apart from Properties, Widgets have another way to receive input from the outside world: Input Plugs.
 Unlike Properties, Input Plugs do not store any state beyond what Callback they are currently deferring to.
 An Input Plug is an implementation of a Circuit Receiver and reacts to ValueSignals that are passed down from connected Emitters upstream.
 All other Signals are ignored, except for the automatic disconnection from completed Emitters, which a Receiver does automatically.